Vanguard: Saga of Heroes: Development history

-Beta Testing for the game began in-house in August 2005 and continued until January 23, 2007.
+Beta testing for the game began in-house in August 2005 and continued until January 2007.
 Pre-orders were opened on January 26, and the game officially launched worldwide on January 30 to lukewarm reviews and widespread criticism.

-This partnership represented a homecoming of sorts for Sigil CEO Brad McQuaid who was - along with Sony Online Entertainment CEO John Smedley, Bill Trost and Steve Clover—one of the four original developers of EverQuest for SISA (Sony Interactive Studios America renamed Verant Interactive in 1999).
+This partnership represented a homecoming of sorts for Sigil CEO Brad McQuaid who was - along with Sony Online Entertainment CEO John Smedley, Bill Trost and Steve Clover — one of the four original developers of EverQuest for SISA (Sony Interactive Studios America renamed Verant Interactive in 1999).

-On May 15, 2007, Sony Online Entertainment announced they had acquired all assets of Sigil and retained over half the developers of Vanguard to work for Sony and to continue developing Vanguard.
-Brad McQuaid gave an interview two days later to F13.net but since then has not made any public comments about the game.
-On Dec 22 2009, the team outlined the road map for the game in the year ahead.
+By May 2007, Sony Online Entertainment acquired all assets of Sigil and retained over half the developers of Vanguard to work for Sony and to continue developing Vanguard.
+By December 2009, the team outlined the road map for the game in the year ahead.
 Due to limited resources and a new focus on bug elimination over ambitious content releases, some of the game's anticipated updates were shelved indefinitely.

-SOE announced on May 31, 2007 their intention to begin merging servers; the mergers were completed in August 2007.
+SOE revealed in May 2007 their intention to begin merging servers; the mergers were completed in August.
 All player-owned housing was reset at this time, causing some controversy among the player community.
 The mergers left Vanguard without a dedicated role-playing server and without a team-based player-versus-player server.
-These servers were merged into two servers on July 7, 2010.
+These servers were merged into two servers in July 2010.

 Following the acquisition by SOE, the developers mainly focused on bug fixes and gameplay improvements for a long time.
-In July 2008, the developers announced they wanted to attract old and new players as the game had reached a much more presentable state.
-On September 10, 2008, Game Update 6 finally introduced the long-awaited trial island, the Isle of Dawn, which also quickly became the standard starting area for new regular characters.
-On October 8, 2008, the trial version was released.
+The developers stated at the time that they wanted to attract old and new players as the game had reached a much more presentable state in July 2008.
+Two months later, on September 10, Game Update 6 introduced the trial island, the Isle of Dawn, which also quickly became the standard starting area for new regular characters.
+The trial version was released a month later on October 8.

-On March 12, 2009, SOE announced that it would add its LiveGamer Exchange RMT (real money trading) service to Vanguard, which allowed trading game money, items, and whole characters between players, for real currency.
-On July 7, 2010, the three remaining US game servers were merged into one, bringing the total number of Vanguard servers down to two.
-After a long hiatus, new game content was announced at the end of July 2011.
-A game update was released on August 10, 2011, with another at August 24, 2011.
-On March 21, 2012, SOE announced that Vanguard would become free-to-play in summer 2012.
-On August 14, 2012, Vanguard became free to play.
-On January 24, 2014, Sony Online Entertainment announced that the game would be shut down on July 31, 2014.
-On July 31, 2014, at 9:00 PM, the game officially shut down.
+In 2009, SOE added its LiveGamer Exchange RMT (real money trading) service to Vanguard, which allowed trading game money, items, and whole characters between players, for real currency.
+The three remaining US game servers were merged into one in July 2010, bringing the total number of Vanguard servers down to two.
+After a long hiatus, new game content was released in 2011, with a game update released on August 10, and another on August 24.
+By summer 2012, Vanguard transitioned to free-to-play model, starting in August.
+Sony Online Entertainment shut down the game on July 31, 2014.
 The game website now redirects to Daybreak Game Company.